buuug7/utilities-css/README.md

 # Utility CSS

 Simple and easy to use utilities CSS, inspired by [tailwindcss](https://github.com/tailwindcss/tailwindcss), but the tailwindcss is more complex and verbose to use.
 This only focused on wrap the most common use css into class name.
+The most utilities steal from [Bootstrap](https://github.com/twbs/bootstrap) utilities.

 Not support Responsive.